fabiochiusano/Awesome-AI-News/README.md

-# AI News Tracker: Generative AI Repository
+# AI News Tracker: Generative AI

 Welcome to the **AI News Tracker**, a comprehensive repository designed to organize and present the most relevant news and topics about generative AI from the past 1-2 years.